The Bosnian Pyramid

 It is undeniable that the builders were a people with an advanced knowledge of mathematics, astronomy, and sacred geometry.
 Their engineering skills surpass those of our own century.
 At the same time, their use of technology was not equivalent to our own.
 They did not use cameras and computers and high speed vehicles so far as we know.

 It would seem that their technology served another purpose.
 As Osmanagich sees it, their civilization was more in touch with the forces around them and did not attempt to dominate the natural world as much as it did work within it.
-Much is written about ancient civilizations and the worship of the sun but it would seem to me that people who had such a sophisticated working knowledge of the sky above would not have worshipped it as such.
-They may have worshipped the intelligence behind it.
+Much is written about ancient civilizations and the worship of the sun but it would seem to me that people who had such a sophisticated working knowledge of the sky above would not have worshiped it as such.
+They may have worshiped the intelligence behind it.

 There has been an increase of interest in the Bosnian sites and in the summer of 2013, 1200 volunteers spend the summer there, many of them with backgrounds in archeology and science and other with backgrounds in cultural heritage.
 They came from 52 countries and 6 continents.
 The fact that experts are getting involved ads to the knowledge base as well as to the reputation of the Bosnian sites.
 In addition to the Valley of the Pyramids, there is the tumulus found in the village of Vratnia.
 A tumulus is a covered mound on a pre-historic burial site.